 I admit it: I'm a total geek.
-I love electronics, programming, 3D art, and vintage Apple hardware.
+I love electronics, programming, 3D art, vintage Apple hardware, and whisky.
 I'm always juggling half a dozen projects.
 I also enjoy documenting it all: my successes, my failures, my experiences... and everything geeky along the way.

 The SpeakJet Board | SpeakJet, Laser Cutting | Kevin Rye

 If you’ve been following along, you know that I picked up a SpeakJet chip about a month ago.
 It’s a pretty cool chip.
 It didn’t take long to realize that it would make for a pretty cool R2-D2 project.
 I even played around with the idea of making a PCB shaped like R2-D2, but the cost was a little prohibitive for what it was.
 Since OSH Park makes boards in sets of three, I decided to design a board that would not only work for my R2-D2 project, but one that could be used for other projects too.

 While I was putting the finishing touches on the PCB design, I gave some thought to what I’d use the other two boards for.
 I don’t really need 3 boards that make R2-D2 sounds.
 So what else can I do with them?
 Maybe a timer?
 I’m always in need of a timer.
 I usually tell Siri on my iPhone to set a timer, but maybe I can use the SpeakJet board.
 Pressing the 3-way navigation switch would announce the timer increment: “5 minutes”, “10 minutes”, etc. Then after the timer went off, it could play a series of sounds and flash the LED.
 Cool!